natcl/maxtoolbox/docs/docs.md

 ### Shell

-You can access the shell by pressing `shift-r` (customizable).
+You can access the shell by pressing `±` (`shift-§`) (customizable).
 This will open a small window where you can enter text and process it by hitting enter.
 Depending on the function you want to execute you might need to select objects prior to hitting shift-r.

 #### What can the shell do?